Fort Myer Construction: Other incidents

 In 2015, the company was sued for $12.5 million after a senior citizen was run over and killed by a Fort Myer Construction street sweeper.
 The alert signal on the vehicle was working, but the camera was not.

-In 2014, the company settled with the US Department of Labor over its discrimination of women and minorities.
+In 2014, the company settled with the US Department of Labor over its discrimination against women and minorities.
 According to the settlement, the company compensated Hispanics and African Americans at lower hourly rates for the same work.
 Supervisors sexually harassed females subordinates and used derogatory language to minority and veteran employees.
 Fort Myer Construction agreed to pay another $900,000 in back wages and interest to 371 minority workers.

-In 2012, an 81-year-old employee was delivering mail was killed by a Fort Myer Construction dump truck driver.
+In 2012, an 81-year-old employee was killed by a Fort Myer Construction dump truck driver.
 After striking the man once, the operator realized he had hit something, moved the vehicle, and hit him again.
 The 2012 incident followed a similar death of a 60-year-old by a dump truck driver three years earlier.

 In 1996, staff working for a Fort Myer Construction subsidiary were arrested at the Anacostia Naval Base.
 The workers were immigrants from Mexico or Central America and were detained by Immigration and Naturalization Service after security officers became suspicious of their status.